trumpowppc/trmpspace/backend/README.md

 Updating mempool
 ```

-### 7. Set Up Litepool Frontend
+### 7. Set Up Trumpow SpaceFrontend

-With the backend configured and running, proceed to set up the [Litepool frontend](../frontend#manual-setup).
+With the backend configured and running, proceed to set up the [Trumpow Spacefrontend](../frontend#manual-setup).

 ## Development Tips